 With about 2.9 billion active monthly users, Facebook is arguably the world’s leading social media and social networking service today.
-But about 45% of Facebook members in the US alone were considering leaving the platform in 2020, according to industry surveys, and not just for one or two reasons.
+But the number of subscribers regularly changes as members often come and go for many reasons, including those looking for social network and group alternatives.

 So just what are the reasons for trying to find an alternative to Facebook to keep in touch with family and friends, and share precious moments?
 Certainly, negative press and scandals such as Cambridge Analytica, the Snowden leaks, and political manipulation have stirred criticism and fueled controversy.